fr3dsp/sonic-r-vita/README.md

 # Sonic R

+Hey guys, if you're going to make incompatible forks, what the fuck?
+This is open source to share with the world, try contributing back for fucks sake.
+Looking at you Android port / "nEt PlAy EnHaNcEmEnTs".

 Here you will find a reimplementation of *Sonic R* (the 1998 Sega PC release), decompiled from the original executable and rebuilt as modern, portable C.
 It runs natively on **Windows, macOS, and Linux** (via SDL2) and on the **Sega Dreamcast**